Tours, hands-on activities, participatory readings, performances, and other events for children and their families.

 Push and Pull: Hans Hofmann showcases signature works that manifest Hofmann’s dynamic painterly approach.

 A monumental weaving by East Bay artist Terri Friedman, the second work in BAMPFA’s Art Wall series of commissioned temporary works.

 This exhibition presents the films of Ana Mendieta (1948–1985) in the context of her own work and of the transformation of visual art in the 1970s.

 First-generation Conceptualism, focusing on performance and language.
 Works by Ant Farm, Eleanor Antin, John Baldessari, James Lee Byars, Theresa Hak Kyung Cha, Bruce Nauman, Ed Ruscha, Yoko Ono, and more.

 Family Fare connects art viewing with art making in ways that engage both young people and their grown-ups.

-Guided tours of the new BAMPFA and Architecture of Life, led by UC Berkeley graduate students.
+Guided exhibition tours led by UC Berkeley graduate students.